Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Introduction

-Our Theorem~C describes the pliability of the pair $(\PP^3, D)$ when $D\subset \PP^3$ is a quartic surface with a single $A_2$-singularity, and the class group of $D$ is generated by $\OO_D(1)$.
+Our Theorem~C describes the pliability of the pair $(\PP^3, D)$ when $D\subset \PP^3$ is a quartic surface with a single $A_2$-singularity, and the divisor class group of $D$ is generated by $\OO_D(1)$.
 We were surprised to discover just how large this pliability is.

-Throughout the paper we work over the field $\CC$ of complex numbers, or, more generally any algebraically closed field of characteristic zero.
+Throughout the paper we work over the field $\CC$ of complex numbers, or, more generally, any algebraically closed field of characteristic zero.

 In the remaining of the introduction, we define all the relevant notions regarding CY pairs and state precisely our main results, Theorems~A, B and C. In Section~\ref{sec:sarkisov}, we review the Sarkisov program for Mf CY pairs.
 In Sections~\ref{section_ThmA}, \ref{section:A1} and \ref{section:A2}, we prove Theorems~A, B and C, respectively.
+In Section~\ref{sec:extr-contr}, we develop the basic toolkit needed to prove Theorems B and C, and, more generally, to study volume preserving birational maps between 3-dimensional Mf CY pairs.
+Recently, some of these tools were used in \cite{APZ} to settle Gizatullin's problem for smooth quartic surfaces with Picard number $2$.